Java - Data Structures

 Like an array, elements of a Vector object can be accessed via an index into the vector.

 The nice thing about using the Vector class is that you don't have to worry about setting it to a specific size upon creation; it shrinks and grows automatically when necessary.

-To have more detail about this class, check The Vector.
+For more details about this class, check The Vector.

 The Stack class implements a last-in-first-out (LIFO) stack of elements.

 You can think of a stack literally as a vertical stack of objects; when you add a new element, it gets stacked on top of the others.